Living History Farms

 Living History Farms is a 500-acre open-air museum located in Urbandale, Iowa, United States.
-The museum's mission is to educate visitors and demonstrate the past 300 years of Iowa's agricultural history.
+The museum's mission is to educate and connect all peoples to the many stories of Midwestern rural heritage.
 As its name implies, the museum follows the methodology of living history in depicting the lives of people living on farms in the years of 1700, 1850, and 1900, engaging in various agricultural activities.

 History

 Dr. William G. Murray, an agricultural economist from Iowa State University and two-time gubernatorial candidate, founded the organization, which opened to the public in 1970.
 Dr. Murray's passion was not to have a museum where people viewed things under glass, but rather a place where history was lived.

 Living History Farms was the site of Pope John Paul II's ecumenical service, Mass, and homily to an audience of around 340,000 on October 4, 1979.
 During his homily, the Pope spoke about the importance of farming and linked the people who worked the land with the sustenance of the people of the country.
 He also spoke of the importance of land conservation.